Friday, 5 April 2019

 Anyway, I could see it was a lost cause, and I was unwilling to expend the time and trouble to return the box only to have it sent back to me, so I told him I'd just keep it, but that my dissatisfaction would be reflected in my feedback and that I'd relate the events of my experience on my blog.
 So here it is.
 If you're thinking of buying a box from slats.2008, you should be aware that if you have any problems with it, he's not prepared to accept that he's responsible, and will try and dissuade you from returning the item, instead suggesting redundant fixes that will provide him with an excuse not to refund you.

-Another thing: the box isn't a true replica, because it isn't printed on the same kind of card as the original (and the inner tray is much thinner), nor do the end flaps fold into the box in the way that the original's did.
+Another thing: the box isn't a true repro, because it isn't printed on the same kind of card as the original (and the inner tray is much thinner), nor do the end flaps fold into the box in the way that the original's did.
 He has simplified them, admitting that it's beyond his ability to reproduce the way in which they were done.
 (None of which I knew until it arrived.)
 I think that's more of a reflection on him than the box though.
 Note also that you're likely to receive a barrage of emails (I received over 20 after I ended our initial correspondence), repeating the same thing over and over again, even if you ask him to stop contacting you.
 I reported him to eBay, who told me that action was being taken on his account.
 They must have warned him, because after I was told this (his messages were still coming in during my chat with eBay), they abruptly stopped.

 It's a shame, because despite its imperfections, it is a fairly good box (though expensive) - or it would be had the maker assembled it properly.
 Failing that, at least taken responsibility for his carelessness, and not tried every which way to blame it on something else.
 In the end, I disassembled it and glued it together properly (problem fixed, which proves I was right).
 However, I notice that, even with careful handling (and note that I'm a comics collector who washes his hands before touching them) the colour tends to fade in places, so I'd suggest he changes to another outside printer to avoid this.